MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

 > _“The browser should serve the user — not exploit them.”_

-Moonala is more than a browser.
-It's an ideal chaser— towards tools that empower rather than extract.
+Moonala is an ideal chaser— towards tools that empower rather than extract.
 Your attention is precious.

 Moonala respects that.

 ![Moon](https://assets.zyrosite.com/cdn-cgi/image/format=auto,w=60,fit=crop,q=95/m5KMD6loVNFzveb4/moongridstoreicon-AE0PyDGOPkUlPOMa.png)
- Built with care by [Moon Developments](https://moonala.com), where software is made *for users, not against them.* - MoonDevSC
+ Built with care by [Moon Developments](https://moonala.com), where software is made for users, simple, thats it.- MoonDev SzzS

 ---